Fall fundraising ideas to bring in more donations

 4. Pumpkin toss

 When October ends, you can still find a good use for those pumpkins—a neighborhood pumpkin toss.
-Encourage people to bring their nearly expired jack-o-lanterns.
+Encourage people to bring their nearly expired jack-o-lanterns for this DIY fall-themed event.
 Find a good place to host the event, such as a two-story house with a balcony.
-For the cost of admission (or a donation to your campaign), participants get to toss their pumpkins and watch them splat on the ground.
-You can even award prizes for the farthest toss and biggest splat.
+For the cost of admission (or a donation to your fundraising page), participants get to toss their pumpkins and watch them splat on the ground.
+You can even award prizes for the farthest toss, biggest splat.
 In return for their donations, you clean up the mess.

 5. Fall fruit picking

-Fall is apple season.
+Fall season is apple season.
 Do you live near an apple orchard?
 Reach out to see if they’ll partner with you in a win-win event that promotes the orchard and supports your cause.
 The orchard may be experienced with hosting such events and already have a fundraising package to offer.
-Try to work out a deal where they donate a portion of event proceeds to your campaign.
-After you decide on a day for your event, get the word out via the usual channels—email, social media, local media, flyers, and more.
+Try to work out a deal where they donate a portion of proceeds to your fundraiser or offer a small sponsorship from a local restaurant.
+After you decide on a day for your event, get the word out via the usual channels: email, social media, local media, flyers, and more.

 Classic Halloween fundraising ideas